-SIZ [m] Skip if increment data memory is zero
+SIZ [m] Skip if increment data memory is 0

-Description The contents of the specified data memory are incremented by one.
-If the result is zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+Description The contents of the specified data memory are incremented by 1.
+If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction

+(2 cycles).
+Otherwise proceed with the next instruction (1 cycle).